-- The Board of Directors appoints candidates for Director, candidates for Audit & Supervisory Board Member and Executive Officers based on advice from the Nomination Committee.
-The consent of the Audit & Supervisory Board needs to be obtained for candidates for Audit & Supervisory Board Member. - The Nomination Committee deliberates on important management personnel matters and provides advice on these matters to the Board of Directors.
-Such matters include the selection of candidates for the positions of Director, Audit & Supervisory Board Member, and Executive Officer of the Company as well as the selection of Directors and Audit & Supervisory Board Members for domestic insurance companies in which the Company has direct investments. - The Nomination Committee is made up of 3 or more members. - A majority of members and the chairperson shall be appointed from among the Outside Directors by the Board of Directors.
+- The Board of Directors appoints candidates for Directors and Audit & Supervisory Board Members, and Executive Officers based on advice from the Nomination Committee.
+The Audit & Supervisory Board's consent needs to be obtained for candidates for Audit & Supervisory Board Members. - The Nomination Committee deliberates on important management personnel matters and provides advice on these matters to the Board of Directors.
+Such matters include the selection of candidates for Director and Audit & Supervisory Board Member, and Executive Officer of the Company as well as the selection of Directors and Audit & Supervisory Board Members for domestic insurance companies in which the Company has direct investments. - The Nomination Committee is made up of 3 or more members. - A majority of members and the chairperson shall be appointed from among the Outside Directors by the Board of Directors.